 Law School Admission Test (LSAT)

 All applicants are required to take the Law School Admission Test as early as possible and no later than December preceding the year in which admission is sought.
-LSAT scores earned before October 2008 are not valid for Fall 2014 admission.
+LSAT scores earned before June 2008 are not valid for Fall 2014 admission.
 Applicants should take the test by October and no later than February of the year in which the applicant plans to matriculate.